Jérémy Pied

-Jérémy Victor Pied (born 23 February 1989) is a French professional footballer who plays as a right-back.
+Jérémy Victor Pied (born 23 February 1989) is a French former professional footballer who played as a right-back.

+Pied is a product of the Lyon academy and made his professional debut for the club in August 2010.
+In 2009, he had a loan spell with Metz before joining Nice permanently in 2012.
+Pied spent the 2014–15 season on loan at Guingamp.
+In 2016, he moved to Southampton before he joined Lille in 2018.
+He represented his country at under-21 level.

 Club career

 Lyon

 Born in Grenoble, Pied made his Ligue 1 debut for Olympique Lyonnais on the opening day of the 2010–11 season against Monaco, coming on from the bench in the 76th minute for Bafétimbi Gomis in a goalless draw.
 He made a first Ligue 1 start in the game against Valenciennes in week 5 and scored a headed goal in the 26th minute from Jimmy Briand's cross.
 The match ended 1–1 with Pied being named the man of the match by L'Équipe.
 On 14 September 2010, he played his first UEFA Champions League match against Schalke 04, entering shortly after the hour mark, replacing Michel Bastos, the goalscorer in the 1–0 victory.
 Pied's promising performances earned him the trust of Claude Puel and he started playing regularly starting matches or coming in from the bench.
 On 2 October 2010, he played the full match against Nancy and made an assist to the second goal of the match scored by Briand.
 Lyon eventually won the game 3–2.
 On 17 October 2010, Pied again made the starting lineup in a vital match against Lille.
 After all four goals of the game were scored, he quickly picked up two yellow cards which saw him expelled from the game, but Lyon held on and won the game 3–1.
 On 14 November 2010, he volleyed the only goal of the match, and his second goal of the season, against Nice after Yoann Gourcuff's cross.
 On 3 December 2010, Olympique Lyonnais announced contract extension for Pied for two years until June 2014.
 Pied scored his third goal for Lyon in 4–0 victory over Nancy coming off the bench in the 69th minute and scoring a header from a Michel Bastos cross.

 He scored his first 2011–12 Ligue 1 season goal on 27 August 2011 against Montpellier.